bazelbuild/bazel/site/en/release/index.md

 1. Submit the Issue
     *   Once all details are filled in and the miestone is set, submit the the issue

 The cherry-pick bot will process the request and notify if the commit(s) are eligible for cherry-picking.
-If the commits are cherry-pickable, the bot will create a new pull request.
-This pull request will result in the commits being cherry-picked to the release branch.
+If the commits are cherry-pickable, then the bot will create a new pull request.
+When approved by a member of the Bazel team, the pull request will result in the commits being cherry-picked to the release branch.
+For a visual example of a completed cherry-pick request, please refer to this [example](https://github.com/bazelbuild/bazel/issues/20230){: .external}.

 ## Report regressions {:#report-regressions}